DeanLeong/react-architecture-crud/README.md

 ## (R)ead

+The Products component shows all the products.
+This is the (R)ead in CRUD.

 ![](https://git.generalassemb.ly/bruno/assets/blob/master/Products.gif)

 When we show all the products on the products screen (Products.jsx) we call the `getProducts()` service which is an axios request to the API.
 The response from the API is an array with all the products.